Piranha (film series): Piranha II: The Spawning (1982)

 Piranha II: The Spawning, also known as Piranha II: Flying Killers, is a 1982 horror film and the sequel to the 1978 low-budget cult film Piranha.
 The film is the feature film directorial debut of James Cameron.

+Piranha 3

+Piranha 3 was announced in October 1991 as part of a slate of films to be produced by Ovidio G. Assonits' International Movie Service in Variety for sale at the American Film Market.
+The plot concerned a scientist releasing flesh-eating fish into the pool system of a ski resort.
+The film was never made.

+In April 1994, rights holder Chako van Leeuwen announced the revival of her film company, Chako Film International, to produce Spirit (later released as Raging Angels with Sean Patrick Flanery and Diane Ladd) and Piranha III to be backed by United Artists.
+Again, no film was produced.

 Piranha (1995)

 Piranha, also known as Piranhas, is a 1995 American horror film directed by Scott P. Levy about a school of killer piranhas descending upon the bustling Lost River Lake Resort.
 Produced as part of Roger Corman Presents, a series of TV films by Roger Corman for Showtime, it is a remake of the 1978 film Piranha.

+Piranha 3-D: The Invisible Menace

+Piranha 3-D: The Invisible Menace was announced in April 2007 to be produced by Ovidio G. Assonitis and his production company KOA Films Entertainment.
+In February 2008, it was announced that Alexandre Aja's remake would be produced in 3D and Piranha 3-D: The Invisible Menace was dropped from KOA Films Entertainment's production slate.

 Piranha 3D (2010)

 Piranha 3D is a 2010 American 3D horror comedy film and a remake of the 1978 film Piranha.
 It was directed by Alexandre Aja and sports an ensemble cast featuring Steven R. McQueen, Jessica Szohr, Jerry O'Connell, Richard Dreyfuss, Christopher Lloyd, Elisabeth Shue, Adam Scott, Kelly Brook, Riley Steele, Ving Rhames and Eli Roth.
 The film begins with a sudden underwater tremor that frees scores of the prehistoric man-eating fish.
 An unlikely group of strangers must band together to stop themselves from becoming fish food for the area's new razor-toothed residents.